-There are some dishes that define your childhood, that take you back to your childhood, make you smile mostly.
-But some make you cringe, not because they don't taste good but because you have eaten them so much while growing up that the name itself puts you off.
-Dry dal is one such dish.
-My sister has always been a very picky eater, one could count on fingers (of one hand mind you) the number of vegetables she ate, and dals she would only eat only with rice and since we were majority a roti eating family that was always an issue and then my mum discovered "dry dal".
-The sister would actually eat it and hence we had to eat it three times a week.
-Sigh you get why the name puts me off.
+There are some dishes that define your childhood, that take you back to your childhood and then make you smile mostly.
+But some make you cringe, not because they don’t taste good, but because you have eaten them so much while growing up that the name itself puts you off.
+Form me, dry dal is one such dish.
+My sister has always been a very picky eater, one could count on fingers (of one hand mind you!) the number of vegetables she ate.
+She was also someone who ate dals only with rice.
+Since we were a roti eating family (well most of the times!) it was always an issue on how to make my sister eat dal with rotis!
+Then my mum discovered “dry dal”.
+My sister would actually eat it with rotis.
+Phew! but then there was a drawback too…This meant we had to eat it three times a week.
+Sigh! you get why the name puts me off 🙂

-However some days ago when the child told me let's make something new, I decided to give the dry dal a try again and guess what everyone at home loved it.
-I won't be making it three times a week but I bet this is gonna be a regular at home now.
+Anyway, so some days ago when the child told me let’s make something new, I decided to give the dry dal a try again and guess what, everyone at home loved it.
+I won’t be making it three times a week but I bet this is gonna be a regular at home now.

 - Heat oil in a cooker and add jeera seeds, fry till they brown.

-- Add green chilly and onions, fry till soft.
+- Add green chilly, ginger garlic paste and onions, fry till soft.

 - Add tomatoes and fry till they are done nicely, leaving oil from the side.